Highlights from the Ratings and Financial Report for Campbell Soup Company (CPB)

 CPB’s Market Performance

-CPB stocks went up by 3.65% for the week, with a monthly jump of 10.44% and a quarterly performance of 5.91%, while its annual performance rate touched -4.14%.
-The volatility ratio for the week stands at 1.82% while the volatility levels for the past 30 days are set at 1.72% for Campbell Soup Company.
-The simple moving average for the period of the last 20 days is 5.38% for CPB stocks with a simple moving average of 9.93% for the last 200 days.
+CPB stocks went down by -0.21% for the week, with a monthly jump of 6.55% and a quarterly performance of 8.06%, while its annual performance rate touched -1.11%.
+The volatility ratio for the week stands at 2.07% while the volatility levels for the past 30 days are set at 1.76% for Campbell Soup Company.
+The simple moving average for the period of the last 20 days is 2.96% for CPB stocks with a simple moving average of 8.85% for the last 200 days.

 Analysts’ Opinion of CPB